TJ1999/RISCV-HLS/README.md

 Adding the `#pragma HLS ARRAY_PARTITION variable=xreg type=complete` has not made any advances

-By trying to change the architecture from von Neumann to Harvard, Latency stays the same.

 By trying to pipeline the function using a while loop, latency remains unchanged

 ### All-In-One Implementation using arbitrary integer functions and little optimize

 In this variation, the source registers are read in the first place.

-Also the result is stored in a variable and at the end stored in the register.
+The result is stored in a variable and at the end stored in the register.
+The same mechanism is done with load and store instructions as well as branch instructions.

+By trying to pipeline the function using a while loop, latency remains unchanged

+### All-In-One Implementation using arbitrary integer functions and little optimize with harvard and loop

+In this variation, the harvard architecture has been applied.
+Unfortunately, this has not further improved performance.

+In a following step, a while loop has been applied.
+But without success.
+Depending on how the while loop has been applied, Vitis complains about
+> WARNING: [RTGEN 206-101] Port 'processor/error' has no fanin or fanout and is left dangling.

+In the synthesized design the error port was not working anymore.
+In that case however, The number of flip flops and LUTs went down significantly.
+With some restructure of writing to the error variable the ressource usage and performance is equivilent to no loop.

 ### Separated